 See that rich history come to life with a weekend of family activities.
-In addition to the tours and museum open house hours, families can learn to pan for gold, see the workings of a historic mine site, create make-and-take art in the Breckenridge Arts District, and take part in old-fashioned fun, such as potato sack races.
+In addition to the tours and museum open house hours, families can learn to pan for gold, see the workings of a historic mine site and create make-and-take art in the Breckenridge Arts District.

 Where/when: Various times and locations; visit the Kingdom Days website for details.